quantrancse/nettruyen-downloader/README.md

 ```
 * Modify the source code
 * Modify the QML files
-* Use pyrcc5 to compile Qt resource file (.qrc) and converts it into a Python module for PyQt5 applications
+* Use pyrcc5 to compile Qt resource file (.qrc) and converts it into a Python module for PyQt5 application
 ```sh
 pyrcc5 src.qrc -o src.py
 ```